New York Beauties · Patterns by Elizabeth of OPQuilt

 I took them outside to play.

-Cool Rays ( Block Two) is available for download in my PayHip Shop.
+My New York Beauties pattern, which includes this block, is available for download in my PayHip Shop.

 Just breathe…and keep quilting!